dcyoung/coffee-table/README.md

 ![depth-histogram](output/bathymetry_plots/histogram.jpg)

-In order to create more meaningful contours, the depth data is quantized to better smooth the raw data for the purposes of this project.
+In order to create more meaningful contours, the depth data is clipped (outliers removed) and quantized to better smooth the raw data for the purposes of this project.

 Raw             |  Quantized
 :-------------------------:|:-------------------------: